Puffycheeses/dotfiles/README.md

 - [ ] Windows dont snap

 ### Things to customise
+Most of these were fixed by swapping to XFCE from OpenBox.
+I've installed Chicago95 for now however I would like to customise it a bit
-- [ ] Notifications are too big
+- [X] Notifications are too big
-- [ ] Default Polybar is gross
+- [X] Default Polybar is gross
-- [ ] Application launcher/bar is gross
+- [X] Application launcher/bar is gross
 - [X] Conky 🤮